Doctor of Physical Therapy Conduct and Professional Behavior Policy

 - A course manager, or other faculty member (including a student's clinical instructor), may bring a conduct violation to the student's attention and recommend appropriate resolution before bringing the violation before the student's advisor.
 Once the advisor is apprised of the violation, he/she will meet with the student to assure understanding of why the student's actions were a conduct violation and also discuss how to prevent repeat conduct issues.

 - The advisor will meet with the student to address the issue on the day of the report of conduct violation, or as soon as possible.
-The faculty advisor and student may, at the advisor's discretion, develop an action plan to resolve the issue and/or present the discretion to the jurisdictional faculty or the program coordinator.
+The faculty advisor and student may, at the advisor's discretion, develop an action plan to resolve the issue and/or present the discretion to the jurisdictional faculty or the Program Director.

 - A student who is concerned about a peer's conduct, and has been unsuccessful in resolving the conflict by addressing the person directly, should first address their individual advisor and together they should meet with the peer's advisor.
 The four individuals (two advisors and two students) should then meet to resolve the conduct issue involved in a manner to promote learning of conflict resolution, understanding of individual differences, and respect for others.
 If resolution is not acceptable to either involved party after the initial attempt through advisors, allegations of student violation or abuse of the Conduct Policy may be considered by the Physical Therapy Student Judicial Council and a recommended action made to the Promotion and Retention Committee.